Why reset the browser?

 The browser reset procedure reverts the browser settings to their defaults.
 It also removes all add-ons and extensions, sets the default search engine and start page.
 It can help to restore the normal work after adware removal.

-It can be very useful to reset the browser in the following situations:
+It can be very useful to reset your browser if the following situations occur:

 - the browser began to work slowly;